-Children are not innately ready or not ready for
+Children are not innately ready or not ready for kindergarten.

-kindergarten.
 They thrive when they grow and develop in environments that support and nurture them and their families.
 This requires community conditions that position families for success-well-paying jobs, access to quality, affordable early care and education, transportation, health care, safe, inviting places to live, play, and connect.
 It also requires freedom from discrimination rooted in racism and classism.
+According to parents/caregivers, ECE professionals, and kindergarten/TK teachers, readiness declined during COVID-19.

+Findings from this year's report show that 33% of parents believe their child is fully ready for kindergarten compared to 44% in 2019.
 The 2021-22 Kindergarten Readiness Assessment (KRA) findings and recommendations show how our county may improve kindergarten readiness in the overlapping environments that influence children's readiness-communities, families, and schools.